Posts

 To avoid Robocallers, use Pandas

-I found a really neat data source online on unwanted robocalls that the FCC (Federal Communications Commission, a United States government agency) has created and published openly.
+I found a neat data source online on unwanted robocalls that the Federal Communications Commission (FCC) , a United States government agency, has created and published openly.
 The data source provides times and dates of unwanted robocalls that consumers have reported to the FCC.
-We can use this data source to find out all kinds of things, but today we will be content with just finding out the time of the day households are most likely to receive robocalls.
+We can use this data source to find out all kinds of things, but today we are content with just finding out the time of the day households are most likely to receive robocalls.

 Parsing S-expressions with Python 3